motleys1-sketch/DH101/makes/week05.md

 # Week 5 – GIF & Remix Culture

 ## The Artifact
-Describe or embed your artifact here.
-Include images, links, or media as appropriate.
+<video controls src="Gob Magic Show.mp4" title="Title"></video>

 ## Process Notes
 How did you make this?
+I made this using EZGif
 What tools did you use?
 What decisions did you make?